How to most effectively use a heart rate monitor

 If conversely you’re now overwhelmed or have any questions about heart rate monitors or training in general get in touch and I’ll do my best to help.
 I also offer truly individualised training programs for weekend warriors of all levels and those seeking to get underway with a fitness routine.
 Plus my mobile personal training service means I can caome to your home or nearby park if you live in 1 of the following northern Sydney suburbs: Frenchs Forest, Belrose, Davidson, Terrey Hills, St Ives, Forestville, Killarney Heights, Roseville, East Linfield, Seaforth, Mosman

 Enjoy that article?
-For more insights on mind & body and how to feel, function & perform better subscribe to my blog (don't worry you're inbox won't be bombarded, there'll be articles fortnightly at most) Please also share this with a friend via Facebook, Twitter, Google+ or email by clicking on one of the icons below. #cardio #fitnesstips #wearables #fitbit #fitnesstracker
+Please share with a friend via Facebook, Twitter, Google+ or email by clicking on one of the icons below. #cardio #fitnesstips #wearables #fitbit #fitnesstracker